NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ###### -- put in Ted Taylor quote
 ###### mass is NOT equivlent to energy MASS IS Energy.
 ###### Matter is not the same thing as mass either.
 Mass is just one attribute of matter.
 Other attributes of matter are charge, spin, time direction ...
-###### It seems that the mass aspect of matter can be seperated from the rest of matter at the 'event horizon of a black hole leaving the rest of matter, the 'information' component behind while the energy/mass component becomes part of the singularity.
+###### It seems that the mass attribute of matter can be seperated from matter's other attributes at the 'event horizon of a black hole leaving the remaining part of matter, it's 'information' components behind while the energy/mass component becomes part of the singularity.
     I will not pretend that I actually understand this.